 Homeowner protection unit

 Sec.
-2. (a) Beginning July 1, 2005, the attorney general and the attorney general's homeowner protection unit established under IC 4-6-12 shall enforce this article for any violation occurring within five (5) years after the making of a home loan.
+2. (a) Beginning July 1, 2005, the attorney general and the attorney general's homeowner protection unit established under IC 4-6-12 shall enforce this article.
+An action may not be brought under this article more than five (5) years after the occurrence of the violation.

 (b) The attorney general may refer a matter under section 1 of this chapter to a prosecuting attorney for enforcement.